azriel91/will-pitch/PITCHME.md

 ### The Question

-How can we be addicted to technology, yet be able to control it.
+How can we be addicted to technology, yet are unable to masterfully control it.

 ---